garbados/couchdb/share/doc/src/intro.rst

 Using Futon
 ===========

-Futon is a native web-based interface built into CouchDB.
+Futon is a native web-based interface built into Cloudant.
 It provides a basic interface to the majority of the functionality, including the ability to create, update, delete and view documents and views, provides access to the configuration parameters, and an interface for initiating